audreyfabiola/Todo-List/README.md

 # Todo List App ᡣ𐭩

 This is a simple Todo List application where users can manage their tasks effectively.
-The app provides features to add, edit, and delete tasks.
+The app provides features to add, edit, delete, filter, and mark tasks.
 It also includes two main pages: the landing page and the Todo List page.

 ### Features